francescozanoni/tutorials/personal_composer_repository.md

 # Personal Composer repository

+Sometimes a simple static Composer repository is useful, unlinked from the official Packagist.
+An example: you could host on it all your company's packages, which are not worth or allowed to be made available on platforms such as GitHub.

-1. create your package, whose composer.json could be as follows:
+1. create your package, whose ***composer.json*** could be as follows:

     ```json
     {